-This Appendix contains additional information on matters to consider when determining what is necessary and proper Professional Fees and Expenses in accordance with paragraph 8.6 of this Standard.
+This Appendix contains additional information on matters to consider when determining what Professional Fees and Expenses are necessary and proper in accordance with paragraphs 8.7 to 8.9 of this Standard.

-A key aspect of ensuring that the necessary and proper Professional Fees and Expenses is claimed for Professional Services performed for an Administration is to ensure any work is completed in the most efficient and effective manner.
+A key aspect of ensuring that the necessary and proper Professional Fees and Expenses are claimed for Professional Services performed for an Administration is to ensure any work is completed in the most efficient and effective manner.